Isandlwana Lodge Reviews & Information

 The Mkhuze game reserve is world famous for its abundance of bird life.
 More than 500 species of birds are in Mkuzi where visitors are encouraged to use the many hides on the river bank and lakeside to view the passing panoply of wildlife.

-Among various other reserves run by eZemvelo KZN Wildlife, Itala Game Reserve in the North offers visitors an opportunity to mingle with herds of giraffe, zebra and an incredible variety of antelope in a unique setting of valleys surrounded by almost mystical rock formations, reminders of the wild and untamed Africa of yesteryear.
+Among various other reserves run by eZemvelo KZN Wildlife, Itala Game Reserve in the North offers visitors an opportunity to mingle with herds of giraffe, zebra and an incredible variety of antelope in a unique set of valleys surrounded by almost mystical rock formations, reminders of the wild and untamed Africa of yesteryear.

 Isandlwana Historic Reserve